-- Legal blindness is defined by lawmakers in nations or states in order to either limit allowable activities, such as driving, of individuals who are "legally blind" or to provide preferential governmental benefits to those people in the form of educational, service or monetary assistance.
+- Legal blindness is defined by lawmakers in nations or states in order to either limit allowable activities, such as driving, of individuals who are "legally blind" or to provide preferential governmental benefits to those people in the form of special educational services, assistance with daily functions or monetary assistance.
 It is estimated that approximately 700,000 people in the United States meet the legal definition of blindness.

-- Between 80% and 90% of the blindness in the world is preventable through a combination of education and access to good medical care.
+- Between 80%-90% of the blindness in the world is preventable through a combination of education, access to good medical care, and provision of glasses.

 - Patients who have untreatable blindness require reorganization of their habits and re-education to allow them to do everyday tasks in different ways.
 In the United States and most other developed nations, financial assistance through various agencies can pay for the training and support necessary to allow a blind person to function.